CompMethods-ICTP-SAIFR-Serrapilheira/Assassin_bugs_data_analysis/README.md

 <br>
 `data-backpack.csv` -> contains the measures of the bug's backpack in pixels

-The URLs of each photo sellected by me can be found in `docs/links.csv`.
+The URLs of each photo sellected can be found in `docs/links.csv`.

 The Figure 1 in `docs/proj_report.pdf` will not be made available in this repository because it's an original photo from Melvyn Yeo.
 He authorized the use for education purpose.
 If you want, check https://flic.kr/ps/2iz6em (very beautiful photos).
 I thank Melvyn for the permission.